Carlos3274/Carlos3274/README.md

 ## Some facts about me 👨🏻‍💻

-- 🔭 I’m currently working on NDS
+- 🔭 I’m currently working on IFCE

 - 🤝 I’m looking for help with Web Assembly

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning C# and .NET

 - 💬 Ask me about JavaScript